Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The apostle John warns us not to believe every spirit, but to test the spirits, to see whether they are from God (1 John 4:1).
 Paul warns us against being influenced by deceitful spirits, especially in the last days (1 Tim.
 4:1).

-There is a proper place for us to seek for spiritual power.
+There is a place for us to seek for spiritual power.
 But we need to understand the issues and dangers involved and the proper way to seek for it.

 Let us look again at Acts 8.